satyamsingh-sg/Project-documentary/README.md

 ![](/reg.gif)

 ## Doctors-Profile
-### It is doctor profile , doctor will view profile and other how register in website they can view doctor profile useing search bar
+### It is doctor profile , doctor can view profile and other how register in website they can view doctor profile using search bar